 Knowing how to plan for an ILR application is something you’ll likely need as an American expat living in London or anywhwere in the UK.
 That’s the last visa you’ll need to live here permanently, unless you pursue British citizenship.
 It’s tempting each time you go through a step of the visa process to sit back and relax, forgetting about documentation and the other bits the Home Office wants from you next.
 However, the sands in the hourglass drop fast if you go in to the auto-pilot mode of life.
 With Brexit in our midst, American expats on a spouse visa or work visa in the UK want to make sure they plan ahead and watch the Home Office website for announcements.
 To help you and me, I placed a call to Qiyin Chuah, the UK solicitor who has worked with me on several successful visas.
-She offered quite a bit of advice about how to get ready for what could be the last application for me to complete for permission to live in the UK, indefinitely. * Note- Home Office can change the process and requirements at any time.
+She offered quite a bit of advice about how to get ready for what could be the last application for me to complete for permission to live in the UK, indefinitely.
+You can also get in contact with Eatons Solicitors if you need to discuss family law.
+Perhaps you’re wanting other members of your family to join you in the UK or maybe you have children living elsewhere and need to see what steps they would need to take when coming to the UK.
+Either way, speaking to a trained professional will help get you on the right side of law and make sure you understand what the next steps are. * Note- Home Office can change the process and requirements at any time.
 All information in this blog post is accurate as of November 1, 2016.

 ILR Application in the UK: Life in the UK Test